Our patron and Board

 In Ben’s work as a professional violinist and teacher he has been able to use many Lifeflow skills, and is passionate about helping people to enhance their own lives through meditation.

 Sally McLennan brings to the Lifeflow Board over 40 years of management experience, working in both the private and corporate retail sector.
 Originally from the UK, Sally moved to Australia with her husband Rob where she worked with Myer, David Jones, and Country Road/House until their first daughter was born.
 Rob and Sally then decided to go out on their own, and subsequently ran their own retail businesses until they retired about 3 years ago with the sale of their Snooze store at Mile End.

-Sally started classes at Lifeflow about 10 years ago and sincerely believes that her experience at Lifeflow was a cornerstone to her mental and physical health in the last 10 years, and consequently was a part of the success of the Snooze business.
-She would like to bring her business skills in marketing, customer relations, communication and human resources to Lifeflow, in the hope that other potential students can discover meditation and benefit from Lifeflow’s teachings as she has done.
+Sally started classes at Lifeflow about 10 years ago and sincerely believes that her experience at Lifeflow was a cornerstone to her mental and physical health over that time, and consequently was a part of the success of the Snooze business.
+She brings her business skills in marketing, customer relations, communication and human resources to Lifeflow, in the hope that other potential students can discover meditation and benefit from Lifeflow’s teachings as she has done.

 Dr Graham Williams

 PhD (Adelaide), B Mus, Grad Dip Ed, Dip Concert (Paris)

 Dr. Graham Williams is the Founder and Director of Lifeflow.
 He trained in the Tibetan and Burmese Buddhist meditation traditions, and has over 35 years of teaching experience with local, interstate and overseas students.
 Graham is a concert pianist and scholar who taught piano students at Adelaide University for over 20 years; he still teaches privately.
 He is also an adjunct lecturer at Flinders University in the School of Medicine.